mintapi/mintapi/README.md

 ### Multi-Data Support

-As of v2.0, mintapi supports returning multiple types of data in one call to mintapi.
-When exporting multiple data types, you can either send it directly to `stdout` or you can export to a data file.
-What mintapi will do with your specified filename is add a suffix based on the type of data you are exporting.
+As of v2.0, mintapi supports returning multiple types of data in one call, such as: `mintapi --accounts --budgets --transactions`.
+When exporting multiple data types, you can either send it directly to `stdout` or you can export to a file via `--filename`.  mintapi will create a file for each type of data, with a suffix based on the format.
+For example, if you run `mintapi --accounts --transactions --filename=current --format=csv`, then you will receive two files: `current_account.csv` and `current_transaction.csv`.
 The following table outlines the option selected and its corresponding suffix:

 | Option       | Suffix       |
 | -----------  | -----------  |